In this Azure tutorial, we will discuss what VPN types are supported by Azure. Apart from this, we will also discuss a few other FAQs related to this.

 There are two ways to authenticate the user

-- Using native Azure certificate authentication: For this authentication method, an authenticated client certificate that is present on the device is used to authenticate the connecting user.
+• Using native Azure certificate authentication: For this authentication method, an authenticated client certificate on the device is used to authenticate the connecting user.
 Here, the client certificates need to be installed on the individual computer.

-- Using native Azure Active Directory authentication: This authentication methodology uses the Azure Active Directory authentication mechanism.
+• Using native Azure Active Directory authentication: This authentication methodology uses the Azure Active Directory authentication mechanism.
 This uses the Azure Active Directory credentials to authenticate the user.
-One more benefit of this authentication mechanism is you can use Multi-Factor Authentication(MFA) features for VPN.
+Another benefit of this authentication mechanism is using Multi-Factor Authentication(MFA) features for VPN.

 Site To Site VPN Azure